JMRI/JMRI/scripts/HOWTO-distribution.md

 ```
   ./scripts/update-HOWTO.sh 4.7.3 4.7.4 4.7.5
 ```
+(and then manually update that line above to be last version, this version, next version)

 - Go to the master branch on your local repository.
 Pull back from the main JMRI/JMRI repository to make sure you're up to date.